be-nny/dissertation-project/README.md

   train_split: float_val_between_0_1
 ```

-### Dataset Directory
+## Dataset Directory
 The input dataset should be structure in the following way.
+A root directory containing a list of subdirectories named as the genre name with a series of `mp3` or `wav` files in them.
+This project primarily uses the `GTZAN` dataset, which can be downloaded [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification).

 ```
 dataset/
 ├─ genre_1/